rampmaster/CKEditor/README.md

 Applications that use Symfony Flex
 ----------------------------------

-Open a command console, enter your project directory and execute:  A flex recipe for version 0.1.04 has been written, but is currently waiting for testing and approval.
+Open a command console, enter your project directory and execute:  A flex recipe for version 0.1.12 has been written and approved.

 ```console
 $ composer require hillrange/ckeditor